My teaching is a union of traditional yogic philosophy and a modern perspective on practice.

 I love teaching others to be discerning practitioners who synthesize information for themselves.
 In that spirit, I co-created The New School of Yogic Arts, a teacher training school for those who want to learn to teach the practice of yoga as a living system that breathes differently in each body.

 My current work is a melding of all the different truths of moving and living in yoga that I have had the privilege of learning.
 My teaching is an approach to practice and is not style focused.
 My classes and other offerings prioritize attention to breath and commitment to the inner work necessary for personal evolution.
 My greatest commitment is to living the practice of yoga in the world, and to teach others to do the same.

-I hold a 200 hour certification in Hatha Vinyasa, 200-hour and advanced certifications in Forrest Yoga taught by Ana Forrest, and completed a year-long mentorship under the guidance of Dr. Heidi Sormaz.
+My 500 hour training with my teacher Sarahjoy Marsh concentrated on yoga therapeutic concepts at the intersection of tradition and science, emphasizing neuroscience, interpersonal neurobiology, adaptive yoga, and yoga psychology.
+I also hold a 200 hour certification in Hatha Vinyasa, 200-hour and advanced certifications in Forrest Yoga taught by Ana Forrest, and completed a year-long mentorship under the guidance of Dr. Heidi Sormaz.
 I hold a BFA from The University of the Arts, where I honed my own use of story and song, which, since ancient times, have served as instruments of connection and community.

 My teachers have paved my path, and I am forever grateful to them and to the teachers of the teachers.